A Quiet Place Part II: Accolades

 The series was given the Seal of Authentic Representation from the Ruderman Family Foundation for the portrayal of Regan Abbott by Millicent Simmonds, as an actor with a disability and at least five lines of dialogue.
 John Krasinski was given an Excellence in Directing prize by The Media Access Awards for a commitment to disability inclusion on the film.

 Sequel

 In May 2021, Blunt revealed that Krasinski had plans for a third film.
-Acknowledging that he had wanted to see how the second installment was received before moving forward on the next film, she stated it is intended to be a trilogy.
-In July 2021, Blunt confirmed that Krasinski is working on a third installment, separate from the spin-off film, with intentions to once again serve as director.
+Acknowledging that he had wanted to see how the second installment was received before moving forward on the next film, she stated it was intended to be a trilogy.
+In July 2021, Blunt confirmed that Krasinski was working on a third installment, separate from the spin-off film A Quiet Place: Day One, with intentions to once again serve as director.
 In October 2025, Paramount Pictures announced that A Quiet Place Part III has a release date of July 30, 2027.